$31.54-$39.07 hourly / $5,466.98-$6,772.64 monthly / $65,603.76-$81,271.68 annual

 Coordinates and participates in college orientation and counseling programs.

-Attends high school assemblies, community organization meeting, college fairs, adult school classes, and special events to present information on student services programs and services.
+Attends high school assemblies, community organization meetings, college fairs, adult school classes, and special events to present information on student services programs and services.

 Meets with community leaders, organizations and public agencies to encourage participation, stimulate interest, and coordinate campus projects with existing student services programs and activities.